 - Don't pay for them to fill your tank.
 Many car rentals offer a fuel purchase option which means that they will refill the tank for you – at a price.
 It will be more expensive than doing it yourself.
 It may be a minor inconvenience to have to stop on your way back to the rental lot but it is a cost-saving decision.

 - Pay with travel loyalty points.
 Do you have air miles sitting in your account?
-Using them for car rentals can sometimes be a better deal than using them for flights.
+Using them to save on car rentals can sometimes be a better deal than using them for flights.
 Watch for special reductions in the number of miles required for a gift card for your favorite car rental company.
 They generally won't allow you to pay for insurance with points, but you can definitely lower the total cost of your rental.